 Changing Rooms is returning to our TV screens: all you need to know

-The full line-up of presenters, designers and DIY experts for the iconic home DIY series has been confirmed
+The start date, full line-up of presenters, designers and DIY experts for the iconic home DIY series has been confirmed.

 First seen on our screens in 1996, do-it-yourself show Changing rooms was one of the first home improvement and interior design shows the Good Homes team got stuck into – so we’re super happy that it’s returning to our screen soon!

 From shelving disasters to decorating faux pas and questionable paint choices, the show has certainly had us on the edge of our sofas in the past.
 We’ve seen tears and tantrums, emotion and elation, and so the question is – what’s in store for us this time round?

 Read on for the all-important details for tuning in…

 Changing Rooms will return on Wednesday 18th August and will run for six weeks.

 The new trailer for the returning Changing Rooms programme has now been released, you can watch it below:

 Changing Rooms will be produced by Shine TV in partnership with Dulux and will be shown on Channel 4.